NucleiAv/VANET-Blockchain-Auth-Scheme/Code/Misc/Design_arch.md

    - The removal of RSUs significantly reduces the cost and complexity of deploying and maintaining the VANET system.
    - The system is scalable, capable of handling large numbers of vehicles without overloading communication channels or processing resources.
    - Security is reinforced through the use of blockchain technology, ensuring that all actions are traceable and verifiable, reducing the risk of attacks or malicious behavior.

-#### 6. **Emergency Handling and Override Mechanisms**
-   - ~In extreme emergencies, any platoon leader can invoke a "Critical Situation Override" to bypass the consensus process and issue immediate commands to all nearby platoons.~
-   - ~Post-emergency, a review is conducted to assess the justification of the override, with trust scores adjusted accordingly.~